iotaledger/documentation-platform/docs/compass/0.1/concepts/security-considerations.md

 # Security considerations

-**Given that the role of Compass is to protect an IOTA network against attacks, security is crucial.**
+**Given that the role of Compass is to protect an IOTA network against attacks, its security is crucial.**

 **Note:** Compass is in continual development and is to be used **only** in a testing and analysis environment.